zaknesler/forum/readme.md

 - [Uploadcare](https://uploadcare.com/) (user profile images)
 - [Mailgun](https://www.mailgun.com/) (Email management.
 If you're developing, I'd use [Mailtrap](https://mailtrap.io/) instead)

+There is also a configuration file that is located in `config/forum.php`.
+Feel free to change anything in that file to suit your needs.

 Next, run the migrations (Make sure you pass the seed option into this command; it adds the default roles into your database.
 ```
 php artisan migrate --seed